 The group are raising vital funds to increase the support and care provided to children and young people with autism and intellectual disabilities at the RCH.

-Dr Patrick Tully is the founder of Team KIDS, as well as a doctor at the Austin Hospital and medical officer for the Australian Defence Force.
+Dr Patrick Tully is the founder of Team KIDS, as well as a doctor at the Austin Hospital.

 “Working as a doctor can be a real eye opener watching the struggles and triumphs of our patients and their families.
 We are witnesses to these every day, but I think we also see the flow on effect when something like the current pandemic hits and how that trickles down into a hospitals eco-system,” said Patrick.